DevExpress/testcafe/docs/articles/documentation/test-api/intercepting-and-mocking-http-requests/README.md

 ---
 layout: docs
-title: Intercepting and Mocking HTTP Requests
+title: Intercepting HTTP Requests
-permalink: /documentation/test-api/intercepting-and-mocking-http-requests/
+permalink: /documentation/test-api/intercepting-http-requests/
-checked: false
+checked: true
 ---
-# Intercepting and Mocking HTTP Requests
+# Intercepting HTTP Requests

 This section describes how to handle HTTP requests in your tests.
 TestCafe allows you to log them and mock the responses out of the box.
 You can also create a custom HTTP request hook, which allows you, for instance, to emulate Kerberos or client certificate authentication.